South Georgia and the South Sandwich Islands: A Haven of Pristine Wilderness and Scientific Discovery

 Protection Status

-In 2012, South Georgia and its surrounding waters were declared a Marine Protected Area (MPA) to safeguard the island's unique ecosystems and ensure sustainable fishing practices.
+Both South Georgia and the South Sandwich Islands are designated as protected areas under United Kingdom environmental legislation.
+South Georgia is classified as a Special Area for Conservation, emphasizing the preservation of its unique natural environment.
+In 2012, South Georgia and its surrounding waters were declared a Marine Protected Area (MPA) to safeguard its ecosystems and promote sustainable fishing practices.

 Map of South Georgia and the South Sandwich Islands

-Map depicting South Georgia and the South Sandwich Islands
+Map depicting South Georgia and the South Sandwich Islands.